stefanworkco/vistaprint/README.md

-# study-group
+# Description
-This is an example repository for study group
+This is repository with tests for Vistaprint
-Author - Stefan Danicic

 ## Installation
 To install project run next command: